6.3 km one way return via same track

 Parking at North Egmont road end is limited during summer.
 We suggest you arrange a shuttle or start from the Stratford Plateau car park.

-Rising above the clouds, the 2518 m summit of this dormant volcano offers spectacular views to those who make the challenging climb to its peak.
+Rising above the clouds, the 2518 m summit of this dormant volcano is a challenging 1.6 km vertical climb to the peak.

 Time: 1 hr 30 min – 2 hr

 Distance: 4 km

 From Taranaki / Egmont National Park Visitor Centre the Summit Track follows the boardwalk up to a locked gate.
 Cross the stile and continue up the gravel Translator Road (walking access only) to the privately owned Tahurangi Lodge.
 Sections of this track are very steep.